-The professor huffed, as he looked at it.
-Hermione jerked backwards, weary of any acid tongued comments about it.
+The professor huffed as he looked at it.
+She obviously heard him as she jerked backwards, apparently weary of any acid tongued comments about it.
 Snape took a deep breath, and glancing around the room to indeed ascertain they were alone finally.
 A flick of his wand shut the door.

-He noticed her jump at the noise of the door shutting, but spoke anyway, "Miss Granger, this," he pointed to the extra homework with the same wand, "has got to stop."
+He noticed her jump at the noise of the door shutting as well, but spoke anyway.
+"Miss Granger, this," he pointed to the extra homework with the same wand, "has got to stop."
 His dark gaze calmly levelled with hers.

-"No, silly girl that is not what I meant," exhaling noisily in apparent frustration.
-He placed the quill down, and leaning back in his chair, pinned her with fathomless eyes.
+"No, silly girl that is not what I meant," he snapped, exhaling noisily in apparent frustration.
+He placed the quill down, and leaning back in his chair he pinned her with fathomless eyes.
 "Why did you come back this year?"

-She blinked in disbelief several times, her spluttered reply finally managed to leave her lips, "T-to complete my schooling, sir."
+She blinked in disbelief several times before her spluttered reply finally managed to leave her lips.
+"T-to complete my schooling, sir."
 How could he ask me that?

 Putting his quill back in the ink pot, he sat back and folded his arms across his chest.
-"Of that, I have no doubt," his smirk this time contained no malice.
+"Of that, I have no doubt," but his smirk this time contained no malice.
 This confused Hermione further.
-After six years of battling insults and scathing criticism from the austere figure in black sitting before her.
-She was more than a little weary of his civil tongue.
+After six years of battling insults and scathing criticism from the austere figure in black sitting before her, she was more than a little weary of his civil tongue.

-Of course there were other ways to find out.
-Raising an eyebrow smoothly, he stirred the cauldron a little, "Have a seat, Miss Granger."
-Pointing his wand the other chair quickly scurried closer to his desk.
+There were of course other ways to find out.
+Raising an eyebrow smoothly, he stirred the cauldron a little.
+"Have a seat, Miss Granger."
+Pointing his wand, the other chair quickly scurried closer to his desk.

-She had been frank with him, so after some moments of silence, he suddenly spoke, "Miss Granger, I do not wish you in my class anymore."
+She had been frank with him, so after some moments of silence, he suddenly spoke.
+"Miss Granger, I do not wish you in my class anymore."
 He watched, as her eyes widened and that beautiful mouth dropped open.
-Her countenance wore an expression of complete horror.
+In fact, her countenance wore an expression of complete horror.
 "Your presence is both a disruption and an impediment to others."

-Hermione fought to hide her shock, and tears welled in those lovely amber flecked orbs, "I… I beg your pardon, s-sir?"
+Hermione fought to hide her shock as tears instantly welled in her amber-flecked orbs, could this day get any worse.
+"I… I b-beg your pardon, s-sir?"

 "Your very presence in the class that has just finished, guarantees other students do not have to put any effort towards learning."
 Severus to this point had managed to remain impartial and cool, but seeing the stricken expression now residing on her sweet face, he couldn't continue with the charade.

-Oh, for fucks sake, don't make it any worse.
+Oh, for fuck's sake, don't make it any worse.
 I've got to concede something to her if I want her opinion of me to change from the callous bastard.
-He flinched slightly, when he realised he'djust reinforced that in her mind again.
+He flinched slightly, when he realised he'djust reinforced that persona in her mind again.

-Looking across at the uncomfortable and plainly upset young woman.
+Looking across at the uncomfortable and plainly upset young woman he realised that he couldn't put this off any longer.
 No, I have to forge ahead.
-If I don't she will suffer soon as well.
+If I don't she will suffer soon as I do.
 He scrutinised her a moment longer, and decided she may already be suffering, based on her reaction to him this afternoon.
 Hermione Granger just didn't buckle under like that.
 No, she needs me to do this for her.

 Hermione was at the end of her tether, again she'd started chanting to herself, Don't cry, stay calm, "That's a matter of opinion, s-sir," she managed to stammer.

-This statement had Hermione's head shotting up, her total disbelief written on every line of her face, "I'm sorry, sir?"
+This statement had Hermione's head shooting up, her total disbelief written on every line of her face.
+"I'm sorry, sir?"

-He sighed and leaning forward, studied her intently.
-He ignored her claims, "So am I to understand that you wish to remain bored stupid, and completely unfulfilled in Potions as well as every other subject this year, Miss Granger?"
+He sighed and leaning forward, studied her intently, ignoring her claims.
+"So am I to understand that you wish to remain bored stupid and completely unfulfilled in Potions as well as every other subject this year, Miss Granger?"

 Hermione stared at him in mistrust and confusion, then blinked before stuttering, "Err, no, s-sir."

 Her eyes narrowed.
-However she didn't contradict him, and Severus was not about to tell her the real reason he wished her to be rid of the subject.
-Continuing, he watched her, "I have a better alternative for you than merely seventh year Potions."
+However she didn't contradict him, and Severus was not about to tell her the real reason he wished her to be rid of the subject, and he watched her take that in.
+"I have a better alternative for you than merely seventh year Potions."
 He could see her interest gathering, "However, it will require all your then free lessons per week, and possibly one or two evenings to complete."
 His gaze appraised her once more and found her now listening intently.